(A resource guide for anyone whose children are detained at the East Mesa Juvenile Hall in the San Diego County)

 After initial contact has been established and someone is notified, subsequent calls are restricted to "outgoing" collect calls (also to parents, legal guardians and attorneys only) with prior approval from the court or the minors' Probations Officers.
 Communication via telephone with other relatives is NOT allowed under normal circumstances.

 All telephone communications are monitored as a standard procedure for security purposes.
 Privacy and confidentiality are only practiced with your loved ones' correspondence with their legal counsel.
-Once a minor is detained at the facility, he or she will be assigned with a Probation Officer who will monitor his or her status while in detention.
+Once a minor is detained at the facility, he or she will be assigned to a Probation Officer who will monitor his or her status while in detention.

 That being said, it is very important to build a relationship with your child's Probation Officer to be updated as to what is going on.
 Since phone privileges are restricted, your child's Probation Officer is your primary source of information while your child is detained at the facility.

-To get in contact with your child's Probation Officer at the East Mesa Juvenile Detention Facility, you may call (619) 671-4400 daily at anytime.
+To get in contact with your child's Probation Officer at the East Mesa Juvenile Detention Facility, you may call (619) 671-4400 daily at any time.
 You may also call the Juvenile Probation Administration Center for all general inquiries regarding juvenile procedure at (858) 514-3138 during normal business hours.

 NOTE: To receive collect calls, make sure this feature is not blocked from your phone service.
 You can verify this by contacting your local phone service provider.